MurpheyLab/trep/doc/ref/rosmidpointvi.rst

 The :class:`ROSMidpointVI` class wraps the :class:`trep.MidpointVI` class to implement a variational integrator with a few extra features for use in a ROS environment.
 This class is a superset of the :class:`trep.MidpointVI` class, so see the :class:`trep.MidpointVI` documentation for a full listing of the class description.

-Initializing the :class:`ROSMidpointVI` class creates a :class:`rospy` publisher which will automatically publish the configurations to the the */joint_states* topic when :meth:`step` is called.
+Initializing the :class:`ROSMidpointVI` class creates a :class:`rospy` publisher which will automatically publish all trep frames to the /tf topic when :meth:`step` is called.

 .. class:: ROSMidpointVI(system, timestep, tolerance=1e-10, num_threads=None)